TI-1/stm32_Drone/README.md

 # stm32_Drone
-Flight Controller for a drone based on the STM32F103C8
+Flight Controller for a drone built on the STM32F103C8 platform